 Try the 4-7-8 exercise

-We've all been there: No matter how many times you flip over, you just can't seem to find that sweet spot that will let you slip into slumber.
+We've all been there: No matter how many times you flip over, you just can't seem to find that sweet spot that will let you slip into sleep.
 But instead of trying to find the perfect position, concentrate on finding the perfect way to breathe.

 Another method, known as the "4-7-8 exercise," involves inhaling for four seconds, holding your breath for seven seconds, and exhaling for eight seconds.